W. Brian Holladay

 Brian also defends employers in courts and administrative agencies across the country.
 Clients rely on Brian for the defense of employment-related claims such as Title VII, the Americans with Disabilities Act, the Age Discrimination in Employment Act, the Fair Labor Standards Act, and the National Labor Relations Act.
 Likewise, Brian assists with high-stakes government audits and investigations, including matters before the EEOC, DOL Wage and Hour Division, OFCCP, and OSHA.

 Brian has earned a reputation for his expertise in issues related to the use of staffing agencies, including contracting issues, managing co-employment risk, and defending claims filed by staffing agency employees.
 He also litigates business torts and contract disputes.

 Brian grew up in Knoxville, Tennessee.
-Prior to joining the firm, he served as a law clerk to the Honorable Gerrilyn G. Brill of the United States District Court for the Northern District of Georgia.
+He received his bachelor’s degree, magna cum laude, from Furman University, where he was captain of the Track and Field team.
+Prior to joining the firm, Brian served as a law clerk to the Honorable Gerrilyn G. Brill of the United States District Court for the Northern District of Georgia.